Solidity: Multicall - Aggregate Multiple Contract Calls

 • Use browser extensions or wallets that can simulate/preview transactions.

-• Learn to decode a transaction.
+• Learn how to decode a transaction.

 • Use Etherscan's Watch List to monitor your account activities.